afsc-gap-products/gap_public_data/README.md

 information about codes used in the tables, please refer to the survey code books (<https://www.fisheries.noaa.gov/resource/document/groundfish-survey-species-code-manual-and-data-codes-manual>).
-These data were last updated April 24, 2023.
+These data were last updated May 15, 2023.

 ## Data description (long)